how to kick-start your job search in the 3d printing industry

 You can include the references, with name, company, position and contact details on your resume, or you can get a written recommendation on your LinkedIn profile.

-Are you interested in reading more Career Advice?
+Are you interested in reading more Career Advice to help kick-start your job search?
 Check them out here!